F5EMEA/oltra/use-cases/nap/complete/README.md

 # NAP Demo

+In this example we deploy the NGINX Plus Ingress Controller with [NGINX App Protect](https://www.nginx.com/products/nginx-app-protect/) and we will create different types of violations and review their logs.
+The violations are:
+- Different types of Signature-based
+- HTTP Compliance
+- Evasion technique
+- File type extension
+- Cookie name
+- Cookie va

 ## Step 1 - Create multiple Ingress and VS CRDs
 Change the working directory to `nap`.
 ```